davolcu/vue-super-components/README.md

 export default SuperComponent(ChildComponent, ParentComponent);
 ```

-Again, since we're defining the `data()` on the child component, the original data function from the parent will be included in the `$parent` attribute.
+Again, since we're defining the `data()` on the child component, the original data function from the parent will be included in the `$super` attribute.

 ### Example 2.3